mauceano/scripts/dmaas/powershell/sql/restoreSQLDBs_DMaaS/README.md

 ## Tip of the hat

-This script is a DMaaS modified version of Brian Seltzer's "restoreSQLv2.ps1" (Self-Managed clusters version)
+This script is a DMaaS modified version of Brian Seltzer's "restoreSQLv2.ps1" (Self-Managed clusters version), and could not have been done without him.

 ## Warning